ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-part-II-2022-07-28.md

 ---
 author: 'Marcus Vinicius Richa'
-title: 'JavaScript Trick Patterns - Overview'
+title: 'JavaScript Trick Patterns - Part II'
 date: '2022-05-26'
 subject: 'web-dev-articles'
 description: 'This article focuses specially at some trick features that are more commonly found in the JavaScript language like prototype, hoisting, etc. And this article also focus on more general tasks, but here seem from the perspective of the JavaScript language and its core tasks.'
 ---

-# JavaScript Trick Patterns - Overview
+# JavaScript Trick Patterns - Part II

 1. ##### Introduction
-2. ##### Organizing the JavaScript Code
+2. ##### The 'This' Word
 	2.1.
-Plain Old JavaScript Objects and Object Constructor
+The Global Context
 	2.2.
-Factory Functions and the Module Pattern
+The Function Scope
 	2.3.
-Classes
+Class Context
 	2.4.
-ES6 Modules
-3. ##### The 'This' Word
-	3.1.
-The Global Context
-	3.2.
-The Function Scope
-	3.3.
-Class Context
-	3.4.
 As an Object Method
-	3.5.
+	2.5.
 This on the Objects Prototype Chain or at a Getter or Setter
-	3.6.
+	2.6.
 As a Constructor
-	3.7.
-The call() and the apply() Methods (Indirect Invocation) 3.8.
+	2.7.
+The call() and the apply() Methods (Indirect Invocation) 2.8.
 The bind() Method
-4. ##### JavaScript Function Parameters
+3. ##### JavaScript Function Parameters
-    4.1.
+    3.1.
 Undefined Missing Arguments
-    4.2.
+    3.2.
 The Arguments Object
-    4.3.
+    3.3.
 Arguments are Passed by Value
-    4.4.
+    3.4.
 Objects are Passed by Reference
-5. ##### Scope - Closure & Hoisting
+4. ##### Scope - Closure & Hoisting
-    5.1.
+    4.1.
 Scope and Closure
-    5.2.
+    4.2.
 Private and Public Scope in JavaScript
-    5.3.
+    4.3.
 Hoilsting
+5. ##### Immediately Invoked Function Expressions - IIFE
 6. ##### The Eval() Function
     6.1.
 The Risks of the Eval() Function
     6.2.
 Never Use Eval()!
     6.3.
 Are eval() and new Function() the same thing?
     6.4.
 When Eval() Is Not Evil
-7. ##### Immediately Invoked Function Expressions - IIFE
+7. #####
-8. #####
-9. ##### Test Driven Development
+8. ##### Test Driven Development
-    9.1.
+    8.1.
 JavaScript and TDD
-10. ##### Further Reading
+9. ##### Further Reading
-11. ##### References
+10. ##### References

 ### Introduction